Police kill Ma’Khia Bryant, 16, who attacked 2 with knife

 The race of the officer wasn’t clear and he was taken off patrolling the streets for the time being.

 Bryant was taken to a hospital, where she was pronounced dead, police said.
-Police did not say if anyone else was injured.
+It remains unclear if anyone else was injured.

-In the moments after the shooting, people living or visiting the street filmed as police roped off the area with yellow tape in front of the house where the shooting took place.

-A neighbor’s video shows an officer performing CPR on the teenager while a man can be heard yelling, “You all just jumped out of the (expletive) car and shot her!”

 The shooting happened about 25 minutes before a judge read the verdict convicting former Minneapolis Police Officer Derek Chauvin of murder and manslaughter in the killing of Floyd.
 It also took place less than 5 miles from where the funeral for Andre Hill, who was killed by another Columbus police officer in December, was held earlier this year.
 The officer in Hill’s case, Adam Coy, a 19-year veteran of the force, is now facing trial for murder, with the next hearing scheduled for April 28.